pramine/flhr-k8s-jenkins/README.md

 `$ kubectl get pvc`

 ### Build a Custom Jenkins Slave Image for using the Kubernetes/Helm CLI plugin
 The default jenkins/jnlp-slave image does not contain the kubectl or helm binaries, so you will need to build a custom image to use the kubernetes-cli plugin.
-Afterwards, push it to a registry\
+Afterwards, push it to a registry.
+The DokerFile in the jnlp-slave folder is set to install Helm 3 and kubectl 1.16.

 `$ cd jenkins-slave` \
 `$ docker build jenkins-slave-k8s .` \
 `$ docker tag jnlp-slave-k8s <Private Registry FQDN>/<Project>/jenkins-slave-k8s:v1`\